Cheese Board Collective: Pizza

-In 1990, a second semi-independent operation (which the members call an empowered committee), Cheese Board Pizza, was formed to produce pizza (originally sold as an occasional lunch and Friday night offering by the Cheese Board bakery) full-time.
+The store began offering pizza in 1985 as a sideline during an economic downturn and in 1990 opened the semi-autonomous Cheese Board Pizza in what had been a deli called Pig-by-the-Tail Charcuterie.
 Cheese Board Pizza is unusual in that only one type of pizza (always vegetarian) is made each day and no substitutions are allowed.
 Because the same product is continually being produced, customers always receive their pizza fresh from the oven without pre-ordering.
-Once a new pizza is ready, any remaining slices from the previous pizza are cut into slivers and given out as lagniappes.
+Each order comes with an additional thin slice, or sliver, originally a way to compensate for uneven slicing.
 The Cheese Board staff tend to favor unconventional pizza toppings and use only fresh, seasonal produce.
-In 2007, Cheese Board Pizza renovated their shop and expanded into the space at 1512 Shattuck formerly occupied by University Plumbing and Hardware.
-The enlarged dining area seats significantly more people and allows faster service.
-The restaurant still has a piano and reserves floor space for the small jazz groups that often perform during peak hours.
 They often have special pizzas to celebrate occasions such as Bastille Day and Indian Independence Day.
+Their green sauce has influenced sauce offerings at other Bay Area pizzerias.

+The pizzeria was renovated in 2000 and wood-framed windows were added that open the dining room to the sidewalk dining area.
+In the mid-2000s, the restaurant was doubled in size by expanding into the former hardware store next door.
+As of 2011, it still has a piano and hosts unscheduled jazz performances.

 The Cheese Board and the "Gourmet Ghetto"

 The Cheese Board was one of the first gourmet establishments in north Berkeley (along with Peet's Coffee) and its success contributed greatly to the development of the area into the "Gourmet Ghetto" it has become.
-Alice Waters, the founder of Chez Panisse—one of the most famous restaurants in the United States—stated that she chose to locate her restaurant in North Berkeley "so the Cheese Board would be nearby, because I knew I would be among friends".
+Alice Waters, the founder of Chez Panisse, wrote in a foreword to the collective's cookbook that she chose to locate her restaurant in North Berkeley "so the Cheese Board would be nearby, because I knew I would be among friends".